Princedubey2004/social_media/README.md

 ## License

 This project is released under the MIT License.
-Feel free to fork, extend, and ship your own social platform on top of it.
-If you build something cool, let me know! 😄